-The absolute best way to explore the Silfra fissure is on a Silfra snorkeling tour.
+The absolute best way to explore the Silfra fissure is on a Silfra snorkeling tour, or, if you are a certified diver, on a scuba diving tour.
 This is your one option to be snorkeling between tectonic plates in Iceland, and you might even be able to hover between the plates and touch both sides at the same time.
 This is something you can’t do (safely) in any other part of the world!

 The first deep body of water will be Silfra Hall.
 This is the entry point to a vast and unexplored underwater cave system that continuously changes with every earthquake that hits the area.
 If you are not Silfra snorkeling, but rather diving, this is where you will most likely have a blast.
 From here to the Cathedral is a 200-meter swim.